5 LSAT Preparation Tips to Get a Higher Score

 4. Mimic as faithfully as possible the actual LSAT test

 When you take a practice exam during LSAT prepation, you should mimic as faithfully as possible the actual test conditions you will be low on the exam itself.
 Doing so will give you an accurate assessment of how much study you need to do and whether a course would be worth the investment.
 Time is an important factor in this exam for many students, so not taking the exam under time conditions would not be advisable.
-See how an LSAT watch will help time control.

 5. Determine and overcome your weakness section